All Episodes

 Those who ever disagreed with them must be chased from the public square and must lie in the ash heap of reputational ruin.

-The the moderates favored the truth commission.
+The moderates favored the truth commission.

-This is something they've wanted, and there's a lot of pressure on the left for the president to to acquiesce to that.
+This is something they've wanted, and there's a lot of pressure on the left for the president to acquiesce to that.

-The president is under pressure to do this, and here again, releasing the memos, opening the door to prosecution, you can't shut the door again.
+And here again, releasing the memos, opening the door to prosecution.

-The Great Byron York, in our couple of remaining minutes, if you don't mind, a little inside baseball.
+The great Byron York, in our couple of remaining minutes, if you don't mind, a little inside baseball.

-What what kind of uh what kind of allure have they got to do?
+What kind of allure have they got?

-You neglected to say we have just added Michael Barone, I think the great would refer to Michael Barone uh quite nicely.
+I think the great would refer to Michael Barone quite nicely.

 What's going on here?